 How to use a Dutch oven while camping

-I get asked this question all the time and while I could continue to give a lengthy explanation here I chose instead many months ago to write a separate article that answers the question plus much more.
+I get asked this question all the time and while I could continue to give a lengthy explanation here I chose instead many months ago to write a separate article that answers the question of how to use a Dutch oven while camping plus much more.

 If you are interested go here

-Why is a Dutch Oven Good for Cooking?
+Why is a Dutch oven any good for cooking?

 A Dutch oven is good for cooking because you can prepare your favorite recipes all in one pot.
 Saute, brown, sear place all the ingredients in the pot together then cook either over your stovetop heat source or in a conventional oven.